 This division comprised two branches, the Establishment and Supervision Branch and the Schemes of Service Branch.
 The division was generally responsible for managing and controlling the rules and terms of service of government officers and handling establishment matters for state and federal departments, including federal posts in Sabah and Sarawak.
-The main activities at the time were the establishment of new schemes of service, monitoring the advertisement of vacant posts in the public service, conducting research on the applications for relaxation of conditions of schemes of service particularly those related to the Malay language examination, preparing research papers on post establishment and inspectorate visits to determine the number of posts required by the Ministries, federal departments and states.
+The main activities at that time were establishing new schemes of service, monitoring the advertisement of vacant posts in the public service, conducting research on the applications for relaxation of conditions of schemes of service particularly those related to the Malay language examination, preparing research papers on post establishment, and conducting inspectorate visits to determine the number of posts required by the ministries, federal departments and states.

 This division comprised four branches and functions as follows: